Wesley1808/ServerCore/README.md

     villager_range = 64
     animal_range = 64

-[dynamic] # Modifies mobcaps, no-chunk-tick, simulation and view-distance depending on the MSPT.
+[dynamic] # Modifies mobcaps, no-chunk-tick and view-distance depending on the MSPT.
     enabled = false
     # The maximum and minimum permitted values.
     # Chunk tick distance = distance in which random ticks and mobspawning can happen.